translate/l10n-guide/docs/guide/introduction_to_wordfast.rst

 will guess the encoding and prompt the user to select it from a list.

 The trick for our purposes is to force MS Word to prompt the user when opening an XML file.
-To this, open a blank document in MS Word, then go Tools -> Options -> General -> Confirm conversion at open.
-Then open the file by using the File -> Open menu item (not by drag-and-drop).
+To this, open a blank document in MS Word, then go :menuselection:`Tools --> Options --> General --> Confirm conversion at open`.
+Then open the file by using the :menuselection:`File --> Open` menu item (not by drag-and-drop).
 If all goes well, MS Word will ask what the file type is (answer "Encoded text") and what the encoding is (usually UTF-8).

 MS Word has something called "Unicode" in addition to "UTF-8" -- this is a special Microsoft kind of Unicode that is not really compatible with UTF-8.